MyOctagon/Teko/README.md

 But Teko uses this repo as the base.
 So the language is not going to change until this repo gets updated.
 Which means Teko's changes are not anonymous like any other languages.
 But that doesn't mean that no one other than me can make changes to the language.
 Any one can make pull requests to this language and if they are good then they will be added to the language.
 So anyone can contribute by adding, removing or changing words, grammars or any other things.

-The advantages of this method of language development is that the changes are recorded and so a research on the language evolution is not necessary as the changes will be recorded on each change.
+The advantages of this method of language development is that the changes are recorded and so a research on the language evolution is not necessary as the changes will be recorded on each change and the language can be developed quickly as the changes will not take long time to be widespread.
+As anyone can see the